votinginfoproject/vip-specification/STYLEGUIDE.md

    <xs:element name="Subtitle" type="InternationalizedText" />
    ```

-3. the type is an "enum".
+3. the type is an "enum" or other pattern-restricted string.
 For example--

    ```xml
    <xs:simpleType name="OebEnum">